Travertine: A Natural Stone with a Warm, Distinctive Character

 Travertino Romano Striato Vein Cut - Honed

-Both cutting methods accentuate travertine's characteristically porous texture.
-These pores can be left “unfilled” or filled using mastic or cement during production or installation.
-Both the type and colour of the filler can vary, affecting the appearance of the stone.
+Both cutting methods accentuate travertine's typical pore structure.
+These pores can be left unfilled, or filled with mastic or transparent resin during production (always before the final finish is applied), or with cement on site during installation.
+Both the filler and its colour can vary, influencing the final appearance of the stone.

 Travertine is suitable for both interior and exterior use, and for a variety of applications.